I’m gonna let you in on a secret: Keyword research is the most important thing you can learn about SEO. Full stop.

 *Note: Blog researchers can jump back in here!

 And the best part of the brainstorming step is that there is literally no wrong way to do it.
 That’s because coming up with new keywords can be completed in any way that makes the most sense to each individual person.
 Below, I’m going to share some of my favorite techniques, all using free tools.

 You need a handy tool to jot down your keyword ideas.
 I love RapidTable’s tool because it’s simple, and somehow saves my information for months without logging in.

 But you can also use a spreadsheet, Google’s notepad, Apple Notes or even a Google Doc.
-Use whatever you’re most comfortable with, as long as it’s digital, and easy to copy/paste large sets of keywords.
+Use whatever you’re most comfortable with, as long as it’s digital and easy to copy or paste large sets of keywords.

 You’re going to find that the language you use, the language your company uses and the language your target audience uses is often very different.
 Before we get ahead of ourselves, we’re going to start by looking at the words that you personally use.

 Begin with an idea, called a “seed keyword” from which every other idea will branch out.
 This is the core idea, or an umbrella phrase that broadly covers the topic at large.
 Once you have this word written down, jot down every similar keyword you can think of related to that topic.
 Don’t be shy; record everything that pops into your mind whether you think it’s relevant or not.
 As you look through these words, you can have a better picture of how you personally use language to describe your company or the services that you offer.

 This is a great start, but now we need to get a feel for what your audience would search for.